-- Ghee is rich in butyrate, a short-chain fatty acid which is linked to an immune response that can reduce inflammation and help improve the digestive system.
+- Ghee is rich in butyrate, a short-chain fatty acid linked to an immune response that can reduce inflammation and help improve the digestive system.
 These also help decrease levels of unhealthy cholesterol.

-- Ghee is rich in fat soluble vitamins A, D, E and K.
+- Ghee is rich in fat-soluble vitamins A, D, E, and K.

-- Ghee is lactose free and can be consumed even if you are dairy intolerant (check with your physician)
+- Ghee is lactose-free and can be consumed even if you are dairy intolerant (check with your physician)

-How to make Homemade Ghee from Butter?
+How to make Homemade Ghee from Butter in the Instant Pot?

 Here are some of my favorite recipes where I use ghee –

 Homemade Ghee – Instant Pot or Stovetop

 - 16 ounces Unsalted butter, perferably unsalted, grass-fed